UEmmanuel5/deep-learning-ustc-2023/Exp1/README.md

 ### 5. Acknowledgement

-The author expresses gratitude to God for providing strength and acknowledges the invaluable assistance of senior colleagues who guided during the coding phase of this project.
+The author acknowledges the invaluable assistance of senior colleagues who guided him during this project.

 ### 6. References